Triple-T/gradle-play-publisher/README.md

 * `publishRelease` - Uploads everything.
 * `bootstrapReleasePlayResources` - Fetch all existing data from the Play Store to bootstrap the required files and folders.

+Make sure to set a valid `signingConfig` for the release build type.
+Otherwise, there won't be a publishable APK and the above tasks won't be available.

 In case you are using product flavors you will get one of the above tasks for every flavor.
 E.g. `publishApkPaidRelease` or `publishListingPaidRelease`.

 ## Configuration